CyrilSiman/adobeFontToOsx/README.md

 `yarn start ./fonts`

-Once fonts copied you can install it in Mac OS fonts book.
+Once fonts are copied you can install them in Mac OS fonts book.